Xilinx/mlir-aie/docs/AIEDesignPatterns.md

 }
 ```

-For correct execution, loops that contain objectFifo operations are unrolled based on objectFifo size; the previous code in core12 becomes:
+For correct execution, loops that contain objectFIFO operations must be unrolled based on objectFIFO size; the previous code in core12 becomes:
 ```
 %core12 = AIE.core(%tile12) {
 	%c0 = arith.constant 0 : index